What are the expectations around the flexible use of direct payments?

 Individuals who receive public funding through direct payments to employ PAs are expected to continue paying them, as direct payment are still being paid to the individual.
 This means that furloughing won’t be needed.

 In a small number of cases, for example where it’s not possible for the PA to deliver the care and support required, and where they can’t be redeployed to assist with the coronavirus response, Coronavirus Job Retention Scheme may be appropriate.
-This brief guide to furloughing for employees and small firms may be helpful.
+This guide to furloughing for employees and small firms may be helpful.

 If an individual decides to stop PAs coming into their home, depending on their employment contract, the PA may be entitled to full pay.
 They’re not automatically entitled to be furloughed, as the work may still be available.
 Some local authorities are speaking to PAs about how they can use their skills to support social care and community services if they are no longer able to carry out their usual work.